Giacomo Agostini

+Motorsports career

-Early career
+Early life

-Agostini was born in Brescia, Lombardy.
-His family was from Lovere, where his father was employed in the local town council.
+Agostini was born in Brescia, Lombardy, and grew up in Lovere, where his father was the owner of a Bergamo transport company that operated ferries on Lake Iseo.
 The oldest of four brothers, Agostini initially had to steal away to compete, first in hill climb events and then in road racing, as his father did not approve of his son's motorcycle racing career and did everything he could to persuade him not to race.

-Eventually, his father came to terms with his racing and Agostini won the 1963 Italian 175cc championship aboard a Morini.
+Eventually, his father came to terms with his racing, and at the age of 21, Agostini won the 1963 Italian 175cc championship, riding a Moto Morini.
 He got his break when Morini factory rider Tarquinio Provini left the team to ride for Benelli.
 Count Alfonso Morini hired the young Agostini to ride for him.
-In 1964, Agostini would win the Italian 350cc title and proved his ability by finishing fourth in the Italian Grand Prix at Monza.
+In 1964, Agostini won the Italian 350cc title and scored his first World Championship points with a fourth place at the West German Grand Prix.
+He followed this result with another fourth place in the Nations Grand Prix at Monza.